Does Cooking Alter Glycaemic Index and Glycaemic Load?

 As explained above GI and GL, have beneficial effects for managing blood sugar levels.
 When consuming low-GI food, it takes longer time to digest than food that is high in carbohydrates and in turn, it releases low levels of glucose to the blood.
 This slow release of glucose to the blood helps in improving insulin resistance.

-The fibre hypothesis: it is an extension of the GI concept.
+The fibre hypothesis: It is an extension of the GI concept.
 It suggests that fibre reduces the rate of nutrient influx from the gut.
 Fibre provides increasing satiety and also reduces snacking in between.
 This helps in stabilising blood sugar levels in individuals with diabetes.

 Having a balanced diet that includes whole grains, lean proteins, vegetables, and fruits helps in achieving all these benefits.